iAmAshuSahoo/react-beginner-project/readme.md

 > Best way to learn a skill is by making **Errors**

-The beginner project is based on following freeCodeCamp [link](https://www.freecodecamp.org/news/react-projects-for-beginners-easy-ideas-with-code/)
+The beginner project is based on available [freeCodeCamp link](https://www.freecodecamp.org/news/react-projects-for-beginners-easy-ideas-with-code/)

+You can open the application at [hoisted link](https://iamashusahoo.github.io/react-beginner-project/)

 ## Technologies used so far: